grao23/cricket_career_ranking_program/README.md

   - ODI cricket (50 overs for each side, One Day match)
   - T20 cricket(20 overs for each side, shortest format)

-Each file is listed in the format of (position_format_grades) for accessibility and to make it easier to find.
+Each code file is listed in the format of (position_format_grades) for accessibility and to make it easier to find.

+Using that code I ran it through a spreadsheet of data that I collected and used that to output a grade for every test batter, as well as printing a top 10 best TEST batters of all time list.